PerfectoZ/NotesAPI/Readme.md

 MongoDB

 ## Searching Text
-For searching keywords I created a $text index on both body and tirle
+For searching keywords I created a $text index on both body and title

 ## How to Run the App
 Run the following command in the terminal: